aws-deepracer-community/deepracer-core/README.md

 To install sagemaker run `pip install -U sagemaker-python-sdk/ awscli ipython pandas`.

 Now you need to get the docker images that sagemaker is expecting.
 Run `docker pull nabcrr/sagemaker-rl-tensorflow:console`.
-Now run `docker tag nabcrr/sagemaker-rl-tensorflow:coach0.11-cpu-py3 520713654638.dkr.ecr.us-east-1.amazonaws.com/sagemaker-rl-tensorflow:coach0.11-cpu-py3` to get sagekmaker to use it.
+Now run `docker tag nabcrr/sagemaker-rl-tensorflow:console 520713654638.dkr.ecr.us-east-1.amazonaws.com/sagemaker-rl-tensorflow:coach0.11-cpu-py3` to get sagekmaker to use it.

-You will need to move the `config.yaml` file to `~/.sagemaker` to configure where the temp directories for the sagemaker docker containers are put.
+You will need to copy the `config.yaml` file to `~/.sagemaker` to configure where the temp directories for the sagemaker docker containers are put.
 I suggest you edit it to where you want.
 It is relative to where you run `rl_deepracer_coach_robomaker.py` from.
+So make sure to check that folder exists, or change the contents of `~/.sagemaker/config.yaml` to something that does exist.
+I have it set to a folder a couple directories up.

 E.G `mkdir -p ~/.sagemaker && cp config.yaml ~/.sagemaker`.